 Any time my cousins and I were sick when we were little she'd make up a batch of soup, my favorite being minestrone, and promised it would make us feel better.
 And it did.
 It always worked.

 So, to this day, whenever I am unwell, it's soup that I crave.
 I'm not sure whether it's the soup that really makes me feel better or the comfort of the memory, but whatever it is it works, and I'm happy that it does.

 Sick with the flu this week, and not really up to the task of cooking, I decided that the usual batch of minestrone I like to make when I'm unwell would be replaced by something easier, and ultimately lazier.

-Even with my head foggy from cold and flu medication it only took a few minutes to chop up the prepare the vegetables (a small butternut pumpkin, a fat brown onion, 2 potatoes still in their jackets, and 3 fat cloves of garlic) and place them in the oven.
+Even with my head foggy from cold and flu medication it only took a few minutes to chop up the vegetables (a small butternut pumpkin, a fat onion, 2 potatoes still in their skins, and 3 cloves of garlic) and place them in the oven.

-40 minutes later the vegetables were done and out came my blender and in went the vegetables and vegetables stock, along with a sprig of rosemary and 2 teaspoons of honey, and after pressing blend it was done.
+Forty minutes later the vegetables were done and out came my blender and in went the vegetables and vegetables stock, along with a sprig of rosemary and 2 teaspoons of honey.
+And after pressing blend it was done.

-- 2 medium potatoes
+- 2 potatoes medium

-- 1 brown onion
+- 1 onion

-- 3 cloves of garlic
+- 3 cloves garlic